-Witnessing domestic abuse is really distressing and scary for a child, and causes serious harm.
+Witnessing domestic abuse is child abuse.
+Living in a home where domestic abuse happens can have a serious impact on a child or young person's mental and physical wellbeing, as well as their behaviour.
 Children living in a home where domestic abuse is happening are at risk of other types of abuse too.
 Children can experience domestic abuse or violence in lots of different ways.
 They might:

-- see the abuse - hear the abuse from another room - see a parent's/carers injuries or distress afterwards - be hurt by being nearby or trying to stop the abuse
+- see the abuse - hear the abuse from another room - see a parent or carer's injuries or distress afterwards - be hurt by being nearby or trying to stop the abuse.